FelixZe/PublicFiles/README.md

 wordle.exe
 -> execute and press nothing, everything works without help

-!Firefox has to be installed
+Requirements: Firefox has to be installed